Cold weather guidance

 Guidance and tips for your home during winter

 - check that your home is adequately insured and that everything that you want to be covered is covered.

 - make sure your property is in good order.

 - learn how and where to turn off your water, electricity and gas supplies.

 - collect and maintain a 'home emergency pack'.

 Keep enough of the following in your house to last all of you at least two days:

-- Lighting (torch/candles) and spare source of power (batteries for example)
+- lighting (torch/candles) and spare source of power (for example, batteries)

 If you discover or experience an emergency situation dial 999